- Religious Freedom

 A very small community of ethnic Germans, most of whom live in and around the city of Saragt, reportedly includes practicing Lutherans.
 Approximately 1,000 ethnic Poles live in the country; they have been largely absorbed into the Russian community and consider themselves Russian Orthodox.
 The Catholic community in Ashgabat, which includes both citizens and foreigners, meets in the chapel of the Vatican Nunciature.

 An estimated 1,000 Jews live in the country.
 Most are members of families who came from Ukraine during World War II.
 There are some Jewish families living in Turkmenabat, on the border with Uzbekistan, who are known as Bukharan Jews, referring to the Uzbek city of Bukhara.
 There are no synagogues or rabbis, and Jews continue to emigrate to Israel, Russia, and Germany; however, the Jewish population remains relatively constant.
-The community gathers for religious observances but does not wish to register as a religious group.
+The community gathers for religiou

 3. The U.S. State Department's International Religious Freedom Report is submitted to Congress annually by the Department of State in compliance with Section 102(b) of the International Religious Freedom Act (IRFA) of 1998.
 This report supplements the most recent Human Rights Reports by providing additional detailed information with respect to matters involving international religious freedom.
 It includes individual country chapters on the status of religious freedom worldwide.
 A dataset with these and the other international measures highlighted on the country pages can be downloaded from this website.
 These State Department reports are open source.